youngmanalive/brainthread/README.md

 }
 ```

-### Registering username
+### Registering Username

-Waits for visitor to stop typing, then queries db for existing username.
+Check for valid input at any on change event.
-Also checks for valid input at any on change event.
+Wait for visitor to stop typing, then query db for existing username.

 ![image](docs/register_username.gif)